Article I Offices

 F. Pro-Ams Tournaments

-2. If an Pro-Ams tournament would otherwise be qualifying under Section 5.09.c.1, it shall still be qualifying for Club of the Year points, Speaker of the Year points, and as it pertains to qualification to the National Championship, notwithstanding 5.09.c.1.a.
+- If an Pro-Ams tournament would otherwise be qualifying under Section 5.10.a, it shall still be qualifying for Club of the Year points, Speaker of the Year points, and as it pertains to qualification to the National Championship, notwithstanding 5.10.a.1.

 G. Online Tournaments.

-In the event that the sanctioned schedule has tournaments that are to be held solely online, there shall only be one (1) sanctioned tournament per weekend, to be sanctioned a tournament must have at least eight (8) teams compete in more than half of the in-rounds, be held on either Discord or Zoom, and not charge more than $30 in registration fees.
-5.08[D] shall not apply to online tournaments.
+In the event that a tournament is to be held solely online, to be sanctioned the tournament must have at least eight (8) teams compete in more than half of the in-rounds, be held on either Discord or Zoom, and not charge more than $60 in registration fees.
+5.09[D] shall not apply to online tournaments.

 A. Championship.
-APDA shall sponsor an annual National Debate Championship (“Championship”).
+APDA shall sponsor an annual National Debate Championship (“Championship” or “Nationals”).
 The host and location of the Championship shall be determined by majority vote of the members.
-APDA shall establish tabulation and judging procedures for the Championship and shall appoint a tabulation observer for the Championship in accordance with Section 5.08 C. The Class A and B Trustees shall field open applications for and choose the tabulation staff for the Championship, subject to ratification by a majority vote of the body.
-No person serving on the tabulation staff or as a tabulation observer shall be permitted to receive monetary or fungible compensation specifically affected by the results of the National Debate Championship.
-Any individual found to receive these benefits will be subject to removal from the tabulation room at the discretion of the Trustees.
+APDA shall establish tabulation and equity procedures for the Championship in accordance with Sections 5.11 D, E, and F. No person serving on the tabulation staff or as a tabulation observer shall be permitted to receive monetary or fungible compensation specifically affected by the results of the National Debate Championship.
+Any individual found to receive these benefits will be subject to removal from the tabulation room at the discretion of the Class A and B Trustees.

 C. Qualification.